-For the Integration environment, every active branch build and deploys to a full environment for access and testing.
-To deploy to Staging and Production, your code must be merged to the
+- Starter plans—For the Integration environment, every active branch build and deploys to a full environment for access and testing.
+Fully test your code after merging to the

-Make sure all code for your site and stores is in the Magento Commerce Git branch.
-If you point to or include hooks to code in other branches, especially a private branch, the build and deploy process will have issues.
-For example, add any new themes into the Git branch of code.
-If you include it from a private repo, the theme won’t build with the Magento code.
+Verify the code for your site and stores is in the Magento Commerce Cloud branch.
+If you point, or include hooks, to code in other branches, such as a private branch, you may encounter problems with the build and deploy process.
+For example, if you include a theme from a private repo in your branch, the theme will not build with the Magento code.